rgpihlstrom/NLP-Sentiment-Analysis/README.md

 Below is a timeline of actual events that influenced the dynamics of the business problem outline below.
 <img src="https://github.com/rgpihlstrom/Project4/blob/main/images/Background1.png" width="800" height="300" />

 Its March 5, 2011.
 It's also one week before the kickoff of the big SXSW conference.
 The SXSW conference is a major deal in the tech, film, and entertainment industries bringing together the best and the brightest from all respective fields.
 This year is significant as Apple has decided to surprise the tech world by using the event to launch its new iteration of its iPad platform., the iPad2.
 Apple is coming off a stream of successful launches and just launch its iPad1 approximately one year ago.
 The Apple team is looking to outdo its previous launches and the Apple Brand Manager is looking to make a splash with the launch of the iPad2.
+In addition to surprising the tech world by launching the iPad2 at the same time as the SXSW event Apple decided to create a temporary store just to sell the new iPad2's close to the event.
+The creation of a temporary store was seen as  risky but exciting by the Apple team which, if successful, could be used again for future launches.

 ## Business Problem
 Given the above context the Brand Manager at Apple is interested in the following:
 -   **1. General Sentiment Surrounding the Apple Brand from Event Attendees**
--   **2. The Reception of the iPad2, and its Launching at SXSW**
+-   **2. The Reception of the iPad2, its Launching at SXSW and Use of A Pop-up Store**
 -   **3. Capture Consumer Feedback as Potential Innovation Regarding Apples Product Portfolio**
 <br>